cockroachdb/docs/cockroachcloud/cmek-ops-gcp.md

 ## Overview

 - In [Step 1.
-Provision the cross-tenant service account](#step-1-provision-the-cross-tenant-service-account), we will create a service account for {{ site.data.products.dedicated }} to use to access the CMEK key for encrypt/decrypt actions.
+Collect the required information](#step-1-collect-the-required-information), we'll gather the IDs and URLs necessary to bind together your CockroachDB organization and cluster, your own GCP project in which the CMEK will be managed, and the GCP project {{ site.data.products.dedicated }} uses to host your cluster.
 - In [Step 2.
+Provision the cross-tenant service account](#step-2-provision-the-cross-tenant-service-account), we will create a service account for {{ site.data.products.dedicated }} to use to access the CMEK key for encrypt/decrypt actions.
-Create the CMEK key](#step-2-create-the-cmek-key), we will explore two ways of creating the required key:
+- In [Step 3.
+Create the CMEK key](#step-3-create-the-cmek-key), we will explore two ways of creating the required key:
 	- [Directly in the GCP key management service (KMS) console](#option-a-use-the-gcp-console)
 	- By [setting up a Vault GCP-KMS secrets engine](#option-b-use-the-vault-gcp-kms-secrets-engine-to-create-the-cmek-key) with access to GCP KMS, in order to leverage the security advantages of Vault's additional layer of abstraction.
 		{{site.data.alerts.callout_info}}
 		[Learn more about the integrations between CockroachDB and HashiCorp Vault.](../{{site.versions["stable"]}}/hashicorp-integration.html)
 		{{site.data.alerts.end}}
-- In [Step 3.
-Authorize the service account to use the CMEK key ](#step-3-authorize-the-service-account-to-use-the-cmek-key), we will authorize the cross-tenant service account created in Step 1 to use the key created in Step 2.
+- In [Step 4.
+Authorize the service account to use the CMEK key](#step-4-authorize-the-service-account-to-use-the-cmek-key), we will authorize the cross-tenant service account created in Step 1 to use the key created in Step 2.

 {{site.data.alerts.callout_info}}
 For multi-region clusters, you must provide a key and authorized service account combination per region.
 You can either: